Why would a doctor start a food blog?

 About the Ugly Duckling Bakery blog

-One of the things that I love about my day job is that I get to teach and mentor future doctors and public health nerds.
+One of the things that I love about my day job as a public health-focused physician is that I get to teach and mentor future doctors and public health nerds.
 And that’s one thing I’m loving about being a doctor food blogger.
 My hope is to bring you some of the science and history, tips and tricks to understand how and why recipes work, and enough foundation so that you can start to create your own recipes.
 You can see an example in these posts about baking ratios and classic cocktail recipes.

 I try to post new recipes about once a week.
 And lots of things on the site are a work in progress, especially my food photography, so I’m always updating.